 Here are my favorite print, tv, and video news stories I have worked on during my career in journalism.
-NOTE: My posting of these news stories on my website is merely a display of the range of my journalistic and storytelling talent and interests.
+NOTE: My posting of these news stories displays the range of my journalistic and storytelling talent and interests.
 This does not qualify as an endorsement of the people I objectively reported on, their political points of view, their lifestyle choices, businesses, or product lines.

 (Updated October 3, 2018)